… or how to break stuff in order to repair it

 A long time ago, far far away, in a distant galaxy, something happened but …

-The floppy drive was in a pretty good shape so I assumed (wroooong! :D) that it'll be rather straightforward and easy job.
+The floppy drive was in pretty good shape so I assumed (wrongly! :D) that it’ll be a rather straightforward and easy job.
 I just needed to de-yellow it and clean it off the old dust and other crap that it was covered with.

 So far, so good.
 Cleaning was quick and easy.
 De-yellowing took some time as usual but worked like a charm.
 I’ve covered de-yellowing so many times already that I’ll skip it and show you outcome photos instead.

-In the meantime, one of the folks on Lemon64 forums ( cheers guys ;) ), started a thread about failed part inside 1541-II.
-His problem was broken piece of a part that pushes a floppy disk holder into a working position.
+In the meantime, one of the folks on Lemon64 forums ( cheers guys 😉 ), started a thread about failed part inside 1541-II.
+His problem was a broken piece of a part that pushes a floppy disk holder into a working position.

-It is that white thingy on a photo below.
+It is that white thing in the photo below.

-Obviously, my idea was to 3D print it and since I had all disassembled, I could take some measurements without problems.
+Obviously, my idea was to 3D print it and since I had all disassembled it, I could take some measurements without problems.

 I’ve no idea why (actually I have an idea, I am an idiot, that’s why ;P) but I desperately wanted to remove this thingy to make some additional measurements and to figure out how it is mounted.
 I’ve started to pull it strongly … then I pulled it with pliers … then I farted (lol) … aaand … then it broke.